jrbuda/roll-stats/README.md

    npm install
    ```

-   **Note:** Ensure you have Node.js installed.
-The `level` library is required for `ldb-reader.js` to work properly.
-The `package.json` file includes this dependency, so running `npm install` will handle it for you.
+   **Note:** Ensure you have Node.js and npm installed.
+You can download Node.js, which includes npm, from [https://nodejs.org/](https://nodejs.org/).
+Follow the instructions for your operating system to complete the installation.
+The `level` library is required for `ldb-reader.js` to work properly, and the `package.json` file includes this dependency, so running `npm install` will handle it for you.

 3. Run the program:
    ```bash